huggingface/blog/patchtst.md

  ## Transfer Learing on ETTh1 data.
 All evaluations are on the `test` part of the ETTh1 data.
  Step 1: Directly evaluate the electricity-pretrained model.
 This is the zero-shot performance.
- Step 2: Evalute after doing linear probing.
+ Step 2: Evaluate after doing linear probing.
  Step 3: Evaluate after doing full finetuning.